tfiers/PkgGraph.jl/README.md

 See the [documentation][docs] for more.

-There are some utility functions (used by the above high-level commands) which you might find useful if you want to hack on this package's functionality.
+There are some utility functions (used by the above high-level commands) which you might find useful if you want to customize this package's functionality.

 [docs]: https://tfiers.github.io/PkgGraph.jl/